 2. The details of the tabernacle reveal how sinful people must approach a holy God.

 3. The tabernacle was God’s dwelling among mankind.

-4. The details of the tabernacle and sacrificial system reveal that God is more concerned about having a relationship with us than His creation.
+4. The tabernacle and sacrificial system details reveal that God is more concerned about having a relationship with us than His creation.

 5. It reveals the honor and respect we should have toward God.